ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Motor Interlock</strong></td>
    <td>

 Motor Interlock controls the way the heliRSC (motor throttle control) output is generated in Traditional Helicopters and HeliQuads.
-If > 1200us, it enables the Motor Interlock function, below its is disabled.
+If > 1200us, it enables the Motor Interlock function, below it is disabled.
 When <1200us, it is similar to what is sometimes referred to as Throttle Hold in RC Helicopter terminology for Traditional Helicopters and HeliQuads.
 For Mulit-copters, it is used as a motor stop function when <1200us. (`video <https://youtu.be/-Db4u8LJE5w?t=51>`__).

 .. raw:: html